A brain (cerebral) aneurysm is a bulging, weak

 Race.
 African Americans are more likely than whites to have a subarachnoid

 Smoking.
-In addition to being a cause of hypertension, the use
+In addition to being a cause of high blood pressure, the use

 of cigarettes may greatly increase the chances of a brain aneurysm rupturing.